augustin-laurent/TuxHueDo/README.md

 ## Project status

-Huenicorn 1.0.10 is available.
+Huenicorn 1.0.11 is available.

 ### This revision brings

-* Fix for memory leak inside HTTP request utils
-* New default port for web interface : 8215
-* Fix for color computation from PipewireGrabber
+* Webroot files are now embeded to binary to make installation easier
+* Initial setup now allows to select between multiple bridges if detected

 ## Getting Started